-High bilirubin levels are usually a sign that something is not working as expected in your liver or gallbladder.
-Some of these conditions aren’t too serious, but it’s important to monitor and treat them.
+High bilirubin levels usually indicate that something is not working as expected in your liver or gallbladder.
+Some of these conditions aren’t too serious, but monitoring and treating them is essential.

-Anyone with jaundice, which is the main sign of high bilirubin levels, should contact their doctor.
+Anyone with jaundice, the main sign of high bilirubin levels, should contact their doctor.
 If your doctor isn’t immediately sure what’s causing your high bilirubin levels, you may need to return for additional blood, liver function, or other tests.